EXCLUSIVE-Goldman deal with union group lets Blankfein keep dual roles

 By Ross Kerber

-April 10 For the second year in a row, Goldman Sachs Group Inc (GS.N) fended off a shareholder proposal that could have led to a messy public vote to strip Chief Executive Lloyd Blankfein of his chairman's title.
+April 10 For the second year in a row, Goldman Sachs Group (GS.N) fended off a shareholder proposal that would have stripped Chief Executive Lloyd Blankfein of his chairman title.
+Instead, Goldman agreed with a union-backed investment group to increase the powers of its lead director.
+CtW Investment Group, which advises union pension funds, said it agreed to withdraw a proxy resolution that would have required a split between the chairman and CEO roles.

-By striking a deal for modest changes to the company's governance policies, Blankfein again potentially avoided the kind of embarrassment suffered by Jamie Dimon, CEO and chairman of JPMorgan Chase & Co (JPM.N), who faced substantial opposition on a similar vote last year, or Citigroup Inc's (C.N) then-CEO Vikram Pandit, whose executive pay plan was rejected by shareholders last year.

-CtW Investment Group, an adviser to union pension funds with $250 billion of assets, said on Wedensday it agreed to withdraw its proxy proposal seeking a split after the company agreed to give Goldman's lead director, James Schiro, new powers such as setting board agendas and writing his own annual letter to shareholders.

-"From the shareholder point of view, I think this is the best real deal they could get," said Paul Hodgson, an independent governance analyst in Maine.
-Winning a shareholder vote would have been difficult given how many Goldman employees hold stock in the firm, he said.

-"It's a significant improvement," said Amy Borrus, deputy director of the Council of Institutional Investors in Washington.
-Getting more changes would have been difficult, she said.
-"Persuading a board to take away the chairmanship from a CEO-Chair is one of the hardest 'asks' in corporate governance," she said.
+In return, Goldman agreed to give its lead director, James Schiro, greater powers, such as setting the board's agenda, not just approving it, the investment group's executive director Dieter Waizenegger said in a telephone interview.
+Schiro will also write his own letter to shareholders in the company's annual proxy statement.

+Last year Goldman struck a similar deal with a public-sector employees union that established the lead director position under the independence standards set out by proxy advisor Independent Shareholder Services.

-Last month Goldman lost a bid with regulators to keep the proxy question off the ballot, a move that gave CtW more leverage.
+Goldman, which last month lost a bid with regulators to keep the proxy question off its ballot, said the changes would improve its board.

-Goldman said the changes would improve governance.
-"We’ve had a constructive engagement with our shareholders, and believe that the enhancements we have made further solidify the independence of the Board," the company said in a statement.
+“We’ve had a constructive engagement with our shareholders, and believe that the enhancements we have made further solidify the independence of the Board," the firm said in a statement.

 Executives declined to be interviewed, spokesman David Wells said.

-Waizenegger said his group expects more talks with Goldman on matters like environmental and social issues.

-"This is not the end of the engagement with the company," he said.
-"But we have a commitment with the company to continue the dialogue."
+As with last year's agreement, the latest deal offers something for both sides at a time when institutional investors are keen for companies to improve their corporate governance after the financial crisis.

+The union group made the deal after a meeting with Schiro in which he seemed serious about providing strong oversight, Waizenegger said.
+Meanwhile, Goldman and Blankfein avoid a potentially messy shareholder battle over his titles.

-(Reporting by Ross Kerber in Boston; editing by Leslie Adler, Aaron Pressman, Nick Zieminski, Matthew Lewis and Bernard Orr)
+(Reporting By Ross Kerber; Editing by Leslie Adler, Aaron Pressman and Nick Zieminski)

 ((ross.kerber@thomsonreuters.com)(617 856 4341)(Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net)) Keywords: BANK GOLDMANSACHS/BOARD